Inventory Turns as Decisive Competitive Edge

 Systemic Alignment as a Catalyst for Enterprise and Societal Transformation: A Case Study from Comstock Inc.

-Speaker Bio Corrado De Gasperis is Executive Chairman and CEO of Comstock Inc., where he leads innovation in global systems deployment for clean energy solutions.
-With over 30 years of leadership in industrial-scale materials and advanced manufacturing, he has guided Comstock to develop two breakthrough, commercial ready technologies operating at or near TRL 7: an organosolv-based process that more than doubles known, practical renewable fuel yields from waste wood (140 gallons per dry ton versus the 60-gallon industry average), and a solar panel recycling system that achieves 100% reuse of recovered materials—aluminum, glass, and silver-rich tailings—without harmful emissions.
+Corrado De Gasperis is Executive Chairman of both Comstock Inc. and Bioleum Corporation, both leaders in the innovation and global systems deployment of clean energy transition solutions.
+With nearly 30 years of C-suite leadership in industrial-scale materials and advanced manufacturing, he has guided Comstock in the development of two breakthrough, commercial ready technologies operating at or near TRL 7: an organosolv-based process that more than doubles known, practical renewable fuel yields from waste and purpose grown woody biomass feedstocks and a certified, zero landfill solar panel recycling system, that reuses 100% of the recovered materials, including aluminum, glass, and silver-rich tailings.

-A champion of systemic thinking, De Gasperis integrates Theory of Constraints methodologies to drive innovation and commercialization.
-At GrafTech International, his leadership generated hundreds of patents and five consecutive R&D 100 awards, including technologies including next generation thermal spreaders for advanced electronics and graphite electrodes that resolved the costly down times in electric arc steel recycling.
+A champion of systemic thinking, De Gasperis integrates Theory of Constraints methodologies that drive innovation and commercialization.
+At GrafTech International, he was part of a leadership team that generated hundreds of patents and five consecutive R&D 100 awards, including next generation thermal spreaders for advanced electronics and graphite electrodes that resolved the costly down times in electric arc steel recycling.
+Mr. De Gasperis also founded Comstock’s Odyssey Leadership Program, which has trained over 60 emerging professionals in systemic strategic planning, execution, conflict resolution and critical chain project management.

-An experienced speaker, De Gasperis delivered the TEDx Talk “Capitalism Lost: The Systemic Road to Discovery” and frequently engages audiences—from executives to students—on integrating sustainability, innovation, and systems thinking.
-Comstock’s systemic approach has led to integrated alliances with companies, laboratories and universities, including collaborations with Hexas Biomass Inc., RenFuel K2B AB, Marathon Petroleum Inc., the National Renewable Energy Lab (“NREL”) and MIT, all systemically advancing clean technologies at scale.
+An experienced speaker, De Gasperis delivered the TEDx Talk “Capitalism Lost: The Systemic Road to Discovery” and frequently engages audiences—from executives to politicians to community leaders to students—on integrating sustainability, innovation, and systemic management into their enterprises.
+Comstock’s systemic approach has led to integrated alliances with companies, laboratories, and universities, including Hexas Biomass Inc., RenFuel K2B AB, Marathon Petroleum Inc., the National Renewable Energy Lab (“NREL”) and MIT, all systemically advancing clean technologies for ultimate scaling.

 Corrado De Gasperis